daan1392/andalus/docs/source/user_guide.md

 )
 ```

-Use `only_zais_applications=True` to limit the export to nuclides that actually appear in the
+Both methods accept `only_zais_applications=True` to limit the export to nuclides that actually
-application sensitivities.
+appear in the application sensitivities.
+If you do not possess of sensitivities while they are available in your application, but you did not calculate them.
+The calculated response and the predicted response using linear approximations could be different.

 ---